Env

 Section titled “Add or change a variable”Use either:

-:set KEY=value- interactive editing with
+set KEY=value- interactive editing with

 e, thenEnter